-As outlined above, the merged LGR serves mainly in the detection of collisions between applied for and delegated (or reserved) labels.
+As outlined above, the Common LGR serves mainly in the detection of collisions between applied for and delegated (or reserved) labels.
 In addition, the merged LGR provides:

-- documentation of the overall repertoire; in addition to formal data definition in the XML file, and the annotated repertoire table in the HTML, the data from the merge are also used to drive the production of the PDF overview charts; - documentation of the overall system of WLE rules and actions.
-The merged rule sets document that rules for different scripts are not in conflict with each other for the same code point; - an index relating code points to script LGRs; as the script from an LGR perspective is not a true partition of the repertoire, particularly for CJK, the common LGR is the way to quickly look up which script LGRs support a code point; - a starting point for getting from any supported code point in the Root Zone to the description in the various proposal documents and from there to the background documents on which inclusion of these code points is based.
+- documentation of the overall repertoire; in addition to formal data definition in the XML file, and the annotated repertoire table in the HTML, the data from the merge are also used to drive the production of the PDF overview charts; - documentation of the complete set of cross-script and cross-repertoire variants (these apply even to those Element LGRs that may have chosen to not list them explicitly in favor of having them implicitly defined by the integration with the other LGRs);

+- documentation of the overall system of WLE rules and actions.
+The merged rule sets document that rules for different scripts are not in conflict with each other for the same code point; - an index relating code points to script LGRs; as the script from an LGR perspective is not a true partition of the repertoire, particularly for CJK, the Common LGR is the way to quickly look up which script LGRs support a code point; - a starting point for getting from any supported code point in the Root Zone to the description in the various proposal documents and from there to the background documents on which inclusion of these code points is based.
 To this end, the "ref" attributes identify the relevant proposal for each code point, variant, class, rule and action.